 Polyzos A, Schmid TE, Piña-Guzmán B, et al. Differential sensitivity of male germ cells to mainstream and sidestream tobacco smoke in the mouse.
 Toxicol Appl Pharmacol.
 2009;237(3):298-305.

 US Department of Health and Human Services.
-Report on Carcinogens, 12th Edition.
+Report on Carcinogens, 13th Edition.
 Public Health Service – National Toxicology Program.
-“Tobacco-Related Exposures,” pp 408-414.
-Accessed at http://ntp.niehs.nih.gov/ntp/roc/twelfth/profiles/TobaccoRelatedExposures.pdf on October 11, 2012.
+“Tobacco-Related Exposures.”
+Accessed at http://ntp.niehs.nih.gov/ntp/roc/content/profiles/tobaccorelatedexposures.pdf#search=tobacco%20smoke on December 19, 2014.

 Wilson KM, Pier JC, Wesgate SC, Cohen JM, Blumkin AK.
 Second-Hand Tobacco Smoke Exposure and Severity of Influenza in Hospitalized Children.
 J Pediatr.
 2012 Aug 3.